 Kobe is the capital of Hyogo Perfecture, situated on the southern part of Japan’s island of Honshu in the Kansai region.
 The maritime city faces the Osaka Bay; and nearby cities include Osaka and Kyoto.

 Getting to Kobe

 I was in Japan during autumn with my family; and we were based in the city of Osaka for most of our visit.
-To get around the Kansai region, as well as other places beyond, we purchased the 5-day JR Kansai Wide Pass for our transportation.
+To get around the Kansai region, as well as other places beyond, we purchased the JR Kansai WIDE Area 5-Day Pass for our transportation.
 The pass costs JP¥9,000 (US$85) when bought online.
 Using our pass, we departed the Shin-Osaka Station in Osaka on the Shinkansen, and arrived at the Shin-Kobe Station in Kobe within 12 minutes.

 We planned our trip to arrive early in the morning, so that we would have a full day to explore Kobe.
 Arriving at the Shin-Kobe Station made it easy for us to walk to our first stop of the day:-

 We reached the lower station of the Shin-Kobe Ropeway just as it opened at 9.30am — and were one of the first ones on the cable car ride that day.
 The ropeway is one way to make it up Mount Rokko, which is home to some natural sights like the Nunobiki Waterfalls, and since we were there in autumn — beautiful colors of red and yellow.
 The ride took about 10 minutes, and we alighted the cable car at the entrance of the Nunobiki Herb Garden at the top.
 A round trip on the Shin-Kobe Ropeway with admission to the Herb Garden costs JP¥1,400 (US$13).